 Caprera’s Garibaldi Museum and the forts on the islet offer cultural depth within a compact setting known for its whitewashed lanes and emerald greenery; stroll Santa Teresa’s lanes for handicrafts and fresh cheese, then watch boats drift around the lido.

 Opt for a short walk to rocks and rocky coves or a hillside vantage point during the golden hour.
-Mount a short climb to a higher overlook and descend toward the lido; those coves, once walked by locals, stay serene in the morning, and the small population keeps it intimate.
+Mount a short climb to a higher overlook and descend towards the lido; those coves, once walked by locals, stay serene in the morning, and the small population keeps it intimate.